ThoughtWorks-SEA/developer-training/docs/delivering-software/circle-ci.md

 ### Deploying to Heroku (optional)

+💡 **Alternative: In the Heroku dashboard under "deploys", you can enable automatic deploys from your `main` branch and check "Wait for CI to pass before deploy".**

 Sidenote: Please make sure the application is already working, and you can push the app to Heroku manually.
 On local: `git push heroku master` and verify the application works.

 Heroku stores the code we deploy in their git repository.
 Using the `git push` and by specifying the API_KEY and APP_NAME, we can trigger a git push to Heroku from anywhere.